 - 2 tejpatta (bay leaves)

 - 1.5 teaspoon sendha namak (rock salt) or table salt

 Instructions to Cook Rice

 - Pre-soak the rice for 30 minutes before cooking.

 - Pace a kadahi (wok) over medium heat and add oil.
-When the oil is hot, add the onions and saute them until they turn pink.
+When the oil is hot, add the onions and saute them until they turn golden.
 Then add the cumin seeds, bay leaves, cloves, and cinnamon.
 Keep sauteeing the onions until they turn medium brown.

 - Brown the onions so that the rice gets a brown tinge while cooking.
 If you wish to keep the rice white, do not brown the rice.
 When the onions have browned, add about 1/4 cup water and stir a few times.

 - Add 1.5 tsp salt and stir a few times, then add the soaked rice without the water.
 Add 3 cups water and mix well.
 Keep the heat on high and let the water come to a boil.